PieroTechnical/AICube/README.md

 # AICube - Digital Puzzle Cube
- A simple puzzle cube project that I built to educate myself about machine learning.
+ A simple project that I built to educate myself about machine learning.